 Aboriginal groups also noted Australia’s failure to adhere to the UN Declaration of Human Rights.
 International censure was embarrassing to Canberra but immaterial to state governments who “managed” Aboriginal affairs.
 This disconnect led Aboriginal organisations to seek constitutional change.

 The freedom ride idea came out of a committee for action on Aboriginal rights at the university on National Aborigines Day, July 8, 1964.
-The meeting was advertised on a leaflet inscribed “Poor bloody Abos!” and it heard children were locked up in Walgett for trivial offences and a constitutional change campaign had started.
+The meeting was advertised on a leaflet inscribed “Poor bloody Abos!”.
+The meeting heard children were locked up in Walgett for trivial offences and a constitutional change campaign had started.
 There was a protest of 500 students outside parliament house the following day.

 Perkins wanted to bring non-violent direct action home to shine a light on discrimination in NSW.
 The ride took six months to organise and on February 12, 1965 a white touring bus arrived at the university.
 Twenty-nine students boarded with a banner of Student Action for Aborigines giving it the name “SAFA bus tour”.